Porno by Irvine Welsch

 The Islington middle classes… they cut some fuckin pieces of ciabatta with a knife and they go: ‘Isn’t this civilised?’
 And you want to go: no, you daft cunt, no it’s fuckin well not, because civilisation extends beyond pouring wine & cutting bread, and what you’re really talking about it simply leisure and relaxation.

-I don’t think it got much better than that
+I don’t think your novel got much better than that?

-Or maybe, maybe what ruined everything for me was the relentless phonetic Scottish accent (“ahm roonin oot ah patience here”) which is why it felt like such a relief to get back inside the head of Nikki, and Sick Boy, both of them with their fit Queen’s English—especially Nikki tho.
+I think that’s what ruined everything for me in this book, the relentless Scottish accent (“ahm roonin oot ah patience here”) which is why it felt like such a relief to get inside the head of Nikki and Sick Boy, both of them with their fit Queen’s English—especially Nikki tho.
 Mostly because we agree on which guy we wanna fuck and yep it’s you Sick Boy.
 And guess what?
-We actually get to in chapter 37 AND it’s from his perspective which is so lush & generally more than a girl could ask for—except, of course, he’s a cunt about it:
+We actually get to in chapter 37 AND it’s from his perspective which is so lush & generally more than a girl could ask for… except, of course, he’s a cunt about it:

 Having sex with Nikki was excellent but it was that first-shag syndrome: no matter how good it is there’s always a perfunctory element which you can’t help but find distasteful.